adhishksendll/djitello/README.md

 Timeline:

 v1.0.0:
 The program allows you to control the drone with your keyboard.
+[KeyboardControl.py]

 v1.0.1:
 The program has integrated keyboard control with live video feed from the drone in seperate tabs.
+[Project-KeyboardControlImageCapture.py]
 The program can now show the drone's flight path.
+[Mapping.py]

+v1.0.2:
+The Face Tracking feature has been added.
+[FaceTracking.py]